In the beginning, there was only “Sigafoo”— an orange and white ambulance with No. 41 on the side, nicknamed after the manufacturer.

 Added by Mary Kate Leming on July 29, 2014 at 5:43pm — No Comments

 The Rotary Club of Delray Beach gathered for official business to install its 2014-15 board of directors.
-ABOVE: (l-r) Anne Bright, Bill Arnst, Ernie Simon, Peter Beck, David Harden, Mike Campbell, Betsy Owen, Jimmy Weatherspoon, Candace Etzler, Alan Kornblau, Harvey Brown, Jess…Continue
+ABOVE: (l-r) Anne Bright, Bill Arnst, Ernie Simon, Peter Beck, David Harden, Mike Campbell, Betsy Owen, Jimmy Weatherspoon, Candace Etzler, Alan Kornblau, Harvey Brown, Jess Sowards and Tom Coyne.

 Added by Mary Kate Leming on July 29, 2014 at 12:15pm — No Comments

 Members of Soroptimist International of Boca Raton and Deerfield Beach celebrated their organization’s 54th-annual dinner in special sunset style.
-Kathi Pease, past governor, installed the officers for the 2014-15 year as former President Kim Champion presented a gift to outgoing…Continue
+Kathi Pease, past governor, installed the officers for the 2014-15 year as former President Kim Champion presented a gift to outgoing President Mariela Montgomery.
+Special guests included 11 past presidents, three new…Continue

 Added by Mary Kate Leming on July 29, 2014 at 12:13pm — No Comments

 Students raised $3,000 to benefit the Brother Mutien-Marie School in Mbalmayo, Cameroon, West Africa, during a contest that saw a teacher kiss a pig.
 The teacher, Eufrasio Volpe, who heads the Italian Club, did the deed at a pep rally.
-The pig was on loan…Continue
+The pig was on loan from a local farm.
+Proceeds will pay for annual tuition for 20 children in the…Continue

 Added by Mary Kate Leming on July 29, 2014 at 12:11pm — No Comments

 ‘Sea oats are our first line of defense in dune protection,’ Ocean Rescue Chief Tom Mahady says.
 So six students from Pope John Paul II High School joined Mahady in planting 250 sea oat seedlings.
-ABOVE: (l-r) Mahady with students Zachary Markle, Jonathan Gray,…Continue
+ABOVE: (l-r) Mahady with students Zachary Markle, Jonathan Gray, Christopher Cantazaro, Jonathan Pugh, Tim Morris and Dominic Polimini and marine…Continue

 Added by Mary Kate Leming on July 29, 2014 at 12:09pm — No Comments

 A special evening with special prizes benefited The HARID Conservatory, a professional training school for ballet dancers.
 Guests enjoyed wine and hors d’oeuvres, along with hair, make-up and skin consultations with aestheticians.
-‘We are thrilled that our inaugural event was so…Continue
+‘We are thrilled that our inaugural event was so well-received and supported by our clients and guests,’ salon owner Shimi Avni said.…Continue

 Added by Mary Kate Leming on July 29, 2014 at 12:07pm — No Comments